(949) 723-0585

 Hospice is not a place like a hospital or nursing home, rather it is a philosophy and a service.
 Hospice is another level of care for a person who is terminally ill.

 You and your loved ones have a choice when dealing with chronic illness or a terminal diagnosis.
 If aggressive treatment or hospitalization is no longer your wish when suffering from qualifying long-term or life-limiting conditions, hospice care provides you the option to approach end-of-life care with comfort, compassion and dignity.
-Services typically include physical care, counseling, medications, equipment, and supplies for the terminal illness and related conditions.
+Services typically include physical care, counseling, medications, equipment, and supplies for terminal illness and related conditions.
 A specially trained team of professionals and caregivers provide care for the “whole person,” including physical, emotional, social, and spiritual needs.
-Hospice is also there to support the patients inner circle (family, friends and caregivers).
+Hospice is also there to support the patients' inner circle (family, friends and caregivers).
 The care comes to the patient, wherever they call home in their own home, skilled nursing facility or assisted living facility.

 Your Hospice Team